silicon-vlsi/silicon-vlsi.github.io/README.md

 - Execute consulting projects from industry using our students and faculty.
 - Train fresh hires from the industry in the area of VLSI design.

+## Industry Collaboration
+Our primary goal is to collaborate with the industry and through various R\&D and training activities, make our students industry-ready.
+We collaborate with various industry partners for R\&D, training and fabrication activities.
+Our partners include:
+- STMicroelectronics, Noida, India
+- Boston Microtechnology, Greater Boston, USA
+- Innatera Nanosystems B.V., Delft, The Netherlands
+- XFAB, Erfurt, Germany
+- IMEC, Belgium
+- Sevya Multimedia, Noida, India
+- VLSI Experts, Noida, India

 ## Resources
 - Faculties with wide ranging experience in industry and academia to teach, train and execute industry projects.
 - Collaboration with industry experts to fill expertise gaps in training and project execution.